spo0ds/Deep-Dive-into-DEFI/Day69/Day69.md

 uint collected = IERC20(pool).balanceOf(address(this));
 ```

-This returns the balance of the liquidity pool token "BAL" that this contract is holding for the developer to collect developer fees.
+This returns the balance of the liquidity pool token "BPT" that this contract is holding for the developer to collect developer fees.

 ```solidity
 bool xfer = pool.transfer(_blabs, collected);